2012 Anaheim, California police shooting and protests

 The Anaheim police shootings and protests of July 2012 involve two fatal shootings by police officers in Anaheim, California, and subsequent public protests.
 On July 21, Manuel Diaz was shot and killed by Anaheim Police officer Nick Bennallack after he ran from the officers.
 Protests ensued after the shooting.
-On July 22, Joel Acevedo was shot and killed by Anaheim police in an alleged exchange of gunfire, making the seventh fatal shooting by an officer in Anaheim in twelve months.
+On July 22, Joel Acevedo was shot and killed in an alleged exchange of gunfire with police officers, making the seventh fatal shooting involving the Anaheim Police in twelve months.
 Both shootings were ruled justified by the Orange County District Attorney's Office, but a federal jury later found Officer Bennallack guilty of excessive force.

 First shooting

 On July 21, 2012, 25-year-old Manuel Diaz was shot and killed by Anaheim Police officer Nick Bennallack in Anaheim, California.
 According to police officials, officers were responding to a call about men congregating in an alley when they saw Diaz leaning into a car speaking to the driver.
 When approached, Diaz ran.
 The police pursued and shot him in front of a nearby apartment complex.
 Police stated that Diaz was known to be a gang member - but not known to Bennallack - and claimed at one point to have seen him throw an object onto a roof.
 The police's story changed over time, and no item was ever found.
 Eventually, Diaz was transported to a hospital, where he was pronounced dead around 7:00 p.m., about three hours after the shooting occurred.